iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-06-08.md

 I was extremely tired and my knees were completely fucked despite the approximately 2cm of neoprene covering them.
 Apart from the pain in my knees and arms I was surprised to find my core strength failing.
 Not that I have a strong core, just that I don’t think I have ever crawled and stooped to the point that it hurt.

 My world shrank to 4 points of painful pressure, hands and knees, sloshing water, and shimmering brown water in front of my hung head.
 I attempted to sink into a zen like state of unconscious movement though as Clare pointed out I was quite bad at this because I kept complaining about things and manically giggling.
 The crawl progressed slowly.
 We would take a break whenever one of us collapsed into the water.
 Rising after a few moments, motivated by the thought of being so nearly out.

 And then after an eternity we were.
 Some final combined tactics saw us and all of the bags out of the final grovel and climb and into the glorious sunshine.

 I desperately stripped off the top half of my neoprene and basked.
 We walked down towards Brackenbottom as the sun set to be met by Jack and Sandeep and a vast amount of midges who were the most keen to see us.

 I think I would go back.
 I’d like to see the other side of that sump.

 #### Rhys

+### FOUL Pot {{DATE=2018-06-09; CAVE=FOUL Pot;}}
+After Rhys' epic trip report above, you might find this one a little humdrum.
+But FOUL Pot (note the all caps) is a solid little cave, with entertaining variety, some good challenges and a well defined, satisfying end.

+I had had my wisdom tooth removed two days before, and was dosed up on lots of paracetamol and ibuprofen for the drive up.
+I had my heart set on Penyghent, but as the trips began to crystalise in the morning I realised I couldn't do an epic trip and it was necessary to provide an alternative lest we have seventeen people down a single, very wet cave.
+FOUL Pot has been on my radar even before Winter Tour, when Davey Dubz became obsessed with it (he didn't go this time for unknown reasons).
+The rigging guide gives very little away, but a well written description on the CNCC website made it seem very doable.
+Accompanied by Yan Jin and Celia, we strode across Fountains Fell, contouring above a limestone pavement until we found a low point to climb over the wall, and followed the dry streamway down to a fenced off sink.

+A short free climb leads to a tight thrutch through immature streamway, and then a flat out crawl in low water to an awkward climb up into a small chamber.
+I push my tackle sack first, and Celia made it through behind quickly.
+Sadly Yan Jin's sack got stuck, and she couldn't free it - I went back into the crawl and found no way to turn around, so instead had to go all the way through, turn round and then come back again.
+An excellent start to the trip.
+Just beyond the small chamber was the Octopus, a large orange flow stone.
+There are bolts to abseil down, but the in situ ladder is very sturdy.

+Some thrutching later and we reached the second pitch, an impressively deep shaft which is a bit awkward to rig.
+Down at the bottom we reached the narrow rifts.
+The CNCC recommends removing SRT gear.
+I didn't need to, but Yan Jin and Celia were much faster on the way out (when they had removed them) than on the way in (when they wore them) so I do recommend doing this.
+The first rift is 4 m long, and has to be done horizontally, on your side, with an arm below to keep you from slipping into the lowest part.
+Once through, I turned round and Celia and Yan Jin passed me the other bags.
+Unsure of teh way on, Celia then descended too low and her tackle sack was stranded down a tight rift.
+I climbed down and managed to hook a strap with a foot and just barely retrieve it.
+The second rift is shorter and easier, but we still needed a bit of a break afterwards - those rifts are tough and could be a real problem for a tired caver on the way out.

+We joined the streamway in a crawl, but soon the passage cuts down and the pretties begin.
+Beautiful calciate flows, meter long straws - this is a really well decorated cave!
+All too soon it was over and we arrived at the Man O War Pitch.
+This was the highlight of the trip for me - formed inside a fault, the water has found many ways down, which spiral and corkscrew round each other.
+The bolts are well placed (though the rock is quite bad) and I abseiled into one of the shafts, looking for the rebelay.
+This was a beautifully set hanging affair which landed me on a flat bottomed chamber.
+The way on doubles back immediately, exploiting the fault.

+Celia and Yan Jin soon joined me, and we pressed on to the final pitch (using the in situ rope for the very short pitch).
+The final pitch has an interest traverse down a steep muddy slope, and then drops down a sloping rock wall.
+At the bottom, a climb through boulders reaches the thick, gloopy mud of the lower chambers. it's clear that in flood the water comes far up the walls, but in these dry conditions it we could make it into the half filled phreatic tube and follow the water until it became too deep and the roof too low.
+A good end to a Yorkshire cave - a squalid sump.

+We ate some Soreen, and I sat cleaning mud from my pantin as Yan Jin and Celia ascended.
+With three bags and three people we had to stick close together, but we were soon at the tight rifts.
+Celia and Yan Jin made it thrpugh easily without their SRT kits on - in fact, it was so easy that as Yan Jin emerged from the second rift, she asked when we were going to get to the tight bit!
+At the top of the second pitch I had a sense of humour/light failure and had to derig lying on my back, arms outstretched with my backup light.
+Soon we were back up the ladder and out into glorious sunshine, the fields filled with rabbits, birds of prey, lapwings and other wonders of nature.

+FOUL Pot is a great trip - for us three, it took about six hours.
+For a small, fast moving group it could take only 4 hours.
+For a larger group with more novices, it could be a real epic - the tight bits are comparable to Pippikin, so beware!
+It's a bit of a drive, but there are plenty of other caves nearby, so it's worth remembering for a group trip.

+#### Jack